Port forwarding: Purpose

-Types of port forwarding
+Types

-Port forwarding can be divided into the following specific types: local, remote, and dynamic port forwarding.
+Port forwarding may be distinguished by the following specific types: local, remote, and dynamic port forwarding.

 Local port forwarding

 Local port forwarding is the most common type of port forwarding.
 It is used to let a user connect from the local computer to another server, i.e. forward data securely from another client application running on the same computer as a Secure Shell (SSH) client.
-By using local port forwarding, firewalls that block certain web pages are able to be bypassed.
+By using local port forwarding, firewalls that block certain web pages, can be bypassed.

 Connections from an SSH client are forwarded, via an SSH server, to the intended destination server.
 The SSH server is configured to redirect data from a specified port (which is local to the host that runs the SSH client) through a secure tunnel to some specified destination host and port.
 The local port is on the same computer as the SSH client, and this port is the "forwarded port".
 On the same computer, any client that wants to connect to the same destination host and port can be configured to connect to the forwarded port (rather than directly to the destination host and port).
 After this connection is established, the SSH client listens on the forwarded port and directs all data sent by applications to that port, through a secure tunnel to the SSH server.
 The server decrypts the data, and then redirects it to the destination host and port.

-On the command line, "-L" specifies local port forwarding.
-The destination server, and two port numbers need to be included.
-Port numbers less than 1024 or greater than 49150 are reserved for the system.
-Some programs will only work with specific source ports, but for the most part any source port number can be used.

-Some uses of local port forwarding :
+Some uses of local port forwarding: